Writer's Library: Married Women’s Property in England

 When I Grow Up I Wanna Be On TV!

-It was like old home week the other night, watching Chris in another Masonic Magical Mystery Hour on History channel, this one being about the supposed treasure buried on Oak Island.
+It was like old home week the other night, watching Chris in another Masonic Magical Mystery Hour on the History network, this one being about the supposed treasure buried on Oak Island.
 (Curse of Oak Island Drilling Down: Founding Fathers S7/E6)

 I thought that Chris looked both adorable and intelligent; Chris kept saying how good Akram Elias was.
 Neither one of us really enjoys seeing ourselves on television.
 In my case, I have gone to war each and every time with the video DP, all of them determined to drench me with enough light to illuminate a football stadium.
 It’s always the same battle cry – “Will you please pull back?”
 It gets me nowhere.
 On one of them, Chris stood behind the camera and checked to make certain they weren’t getting a surgical close-up of my nose hair.
 So the little bastard did what they all do; he fixed it in post, doing a cheesy optical zoom that put the camera right back up my nostrils where he clearly felt it belonged, my round, over-lit face glowing like the rising harvest moon.